iwdael/CarouselBanner/README.md

 	}
 ```
 ### Step 2.
 Add the dependency
-Add it in your application module build.gradle at the end of dependencies where you want to use:
+Add it in your application module build.gradle at the end of dependencies where you want to use:[Click here for details](https://github.com/aliletter/CarouselBanner/blob/master/application_build.gradle.png)
 ```Java
 	dependencies {
                 ...